The interview questions to expect for a retail apprenticeship or job

 ‘What changes would you make to your local store?’

-‘Questions that require candidates to think on their feet are very revealing,’ says David.
+How to prepare for this question: ‘Questions that require candidates to think on their feet are very revealing,’ says a recruiter from Tesco.
 ‘A question we like to ask includes “If you could change anything about your local Tesco store, what would it be and why?”’.
 Questions like this aim to assess your eye for the retail environment.
 Think about the retailer’s values and keep the customer in mind – what might the retailer change to increase customer satisfaction and sales?

 ‘How are we different from our competitors?’

-You might also be asked ‘Who are our competitors?’ and ‘What do we do better/worse than them?’.
-Be careful to talk about online retailers too.
+How to prepare for this question: You might also be asked ‘Who are our competitors?’ and ‘What do we do better/worse than them?’.
+Be careful to talk about online retailers as well as high-street shops.
 To answer these types of questions, you need to have done some research into the retailer and some of its main competitors in advance, reading about them online and in the news and visiting their stores if you can.

 ‘Sell me this product.’

-Some candidates have reported having to persuade their interviewer to sign up for a loyalty card during a Matalan interview, while some John Lewis Partnership interviewees have been asked to sell a product from the store.
+How to prepare for this question: Some candidates have reported having to persuade their interviewer to sign up for a loyalty card during a Matalan interview, for instance.
 These tasks assess a mixture of sales and customer service skills – ask questions to find out what the customer wants and explain how the product will meet their needs.